jamielliottg/Berry-Bash/instructions/6-publication.md

     *  **Provide testing instructions.** Testing instructions give you an opportunity to explain your skill, and any special or possibly confusing features, to the certification team.
 A value is required in this box.

-        *  Since you are using our Berry Bible Sample, make sure to add this sentence to your Testing Instructions:
+        *  Since you are using our Berry Bash Sample, make sure to add this sentence to your Testing Instructions:

            ```
-           This was built using the Berry Bible Sample.
+           This was built using the Berry Bash Sample.
            ```

            This will let the testing team understand what you're providing them, and should decrease the testing time required.